 How can I turn on automatic encryption of new Amazon EBS volumes and snapshot copies created in my account?

-I have to manually encrypt each new Amazon Elastic Block Storage (Amazon EBS) volume that I create in a Region.
-How can I automatically encrypt new Amazon EBS volumes and snapshot copies created in my account?
+I'm manually encrypting new Amazon Elastic Block Storage (Amazon EBS) volumes that I create.
+But, I want to automatically encrypt new Amazon EBS volumes and snapshot copies.

 - Encryption by default is a Region-specific setting.
-If encryption is enabled for a Region, it can't be disabled for individual volumes or snapshots in that Region.
+After you turn on encryption for a Region, you can't turn it off for individual volumes or snapshots in that Region.

-- After enabling encryption by default, you can launch an instance only if the instance type supports Amazon EBS encryption.
+- After you turn on encryption by default, you can launch an instance only if the instance type supports Amazon EBS encryption.

 - Open the Amazon EC2 console.

-- Under EBS Storage, select Always encrypt new EBS volumes.
+- For Always encrypt new EBS volumes, choose Enable.

 Repeat these steps for other Regions as needed.